C0dereview/c0dereview.github.io/_posts/2018-01-09-writing-posts.md

 Click the **fork** button found in the right side of the page.

-You will now have a personal fork of the website on your github profile.
+You will now have a personal fork of the repository on your github profile.

 ## Step 3